 Acceptance to the graduate program requires a separate application.
 Students typically receive approval to pursue the accelerated master's during the junior year of their bachelor's degree program.
-Interested students can learn about eligibility requirements and how to apply.
+Interested students can learn about eligibility requirements and <a href="https://example.com/how-to-apply.com/how